loading spinner

 In response, you rush through the rest of the presentation and avoid eye contact (Behavioral Reaction).
 After the presentation, you tell yourself, "This proves I'm not good enough for this role" (Reinforcement of Negative Self-Image).
 The next time you're asked to present, you feel even more anxious and notice every tiny imperfection in your delivery (Increased Sensitivity to Future Triggers).

-This cycle reinforces itself each time it repeats, making self-judgment feel more and more automatic.
+This cycle reinforces itself each time it repeats, making self-criticism feel more and more automatic.
+If that loop sounds familiar, it's worth understanding where the pressure to be hard on yourself actually comes from.

 Common Examples of Self-Judgment: